How much should you get? It depends, in part, on your age and gender.

-Young children 1-3 years old should get 700 milligrams (mg) of calcium a day.
+- Children ages 1-3 should get 700 milligrams of calcium a day.

-Teenagers should get 1,300 mg of calcium a day.
+- Children over age 9 and teenagers should get 1,300 milligrams of calcium a day.

-To "unlock" that calcium, the National Academy of Sciences recommends 600 international units (IU) of vitamin D per day from age 1 through age 70 and 800 IU after age 70.
-But some experts are now saying we need even more vitamin D.
+- 600 international units (IU) of vitamin D per day from age 1 through age 70

-To find out how much vitamin D you personally need, consider a blood test for vitamin D (25-hydroxy vitamin D) from your doctor.
+To find out how much vitamin D you personally need, consider a blood test for the vitamin (25-hydroxy vitamin D) from your doctor.
 It measures how much vitamin D is in your body.

 Experts think that vitamin D may do more to protect you from osteoporosis than only helping you absorb calcium.

 Why?
 Because it's easier to remember.
 You may not take a pill every day, but you eat every day.